 Accessibility Barrier Barrier Type Suggested Improvements Expected Benefits / Success Indicators Strategy for Completion Completion Date Lack of awareness about the important role businesses play in accessibility.
 Informational Communication directed at the Vaughan business community.
 More businesses implementing projects that go beyond base accessibility standards.
 The Economic Development and Culture Services Department will sponsor a business accessibility awards at the Vaughan Chamber of Commerce Business Achievement Awards.
-Ongoing Lack of accessibility projects.
+Ongoing Lack of local leadership in accessibility projects.
 Informational City of Vaughan increases leadership role in the community.
 Increased accessibility at City Hall for people with vision and hearing impairments.
-Installation of "Innovative Path System" pilot project at Vaughan City Hall; a way- finding technology to assist those with Q3 2015
+Installation of "Innovative Path System" pilot project at Vaughan City Hall; a way- finding technology to assist those with vision and hearing impairments.
+Q3 2015